aluneau/CrazyRoomba/README.md

 When the robot is not correctly connected the server will run in "FakeRobot mode".
 It will send to the client fake data for debugging purposes.

 ## What's in the webApp folder?
-There's a simple angularjs 1.6 app wich allow you to show every sensors in HTML table and controll it with your keyboard. (using zqzd)
+There is a simple angularjs 1.6 app which allow you to show every sensors in HTML table and control it with your keyboard. (using zqzd)